Eximchain/terraform-aws-dappbot/README.md

-# terraform-aws-abi-clerk
+# terraform-aws-dappbot
-Terraform infrastructure to run ABI Clerk
+Terraform infrastructure to run DappBot

 ## Deployment
-Before `terraform apply`ing this module, the `abi-clerk-builder` image needs to have been built into an [Amazon ECR](https://aws.amazon.com/ecr/) repository.
+Before `terraform apply`ing this module, the `dappsmith-builder` image needs to have been built into an [Amazon ECR](https://aws.amazon.com/ecr/) repository.

-If you know this has already happened, just make sure to fillset `codebuild_image` in `terraform.tfvars` to `[repository-name]:tag` (e.g. `eximchain/abi-clerk:0.4`).
+If you know this has already happened, just make sure to fillset `codebuild_image` in `terraform.tfvars` to `[repository-name]:tag` (e.g. `eximchain/dappsmith-builder:0.4`).

 If you need to build the image yourself, first make sure that you set the following NPM auth variables:
 - `NPM_EMAIL`: Email for an account with read access to the `@eximchain/dappsmith` NPM package.